 Areas of Expertise

-Comparative cognition, evolutionary psychology, emotion perception, mimicry and synchronization, great apes, social anxiety and depression, fMRI, psychophysiology, multi-level modeling.
+Comparative cognition, evolutionary psychology, emotion perception, mimicry and synchronization, great apes, social anxiety and depression, fMRI, psychophysiology, multi-level modeling, citizen science.

 For my Curriculum Vitae, click here.

 Intimate moments with Alpha-female Ai in the lab at